Faculty/Student Mentor Program

 Important Restrictions and Student Payroll Information

 Faculty members are limited to one student participant per semester and multiple faculty members may not mentor the same student during a semester.
 (Please check with your proposed mentee to ensure that he or she is not already planning to work with another faculty member.)

-Students participating in the program will be paid $13.75/hour and may work up to 56 hours during the semester.
+Students participating in the program will be paid $14.75/hour and may work up to 56 hours during the semester.
 Students will be required to submit hours via the Kronos timekeeping system, as well as in a Google form to the Seaver Dean's office.
 They will be paid only for hours worked.
 Faculty members are responsible for monitoring the total hours worked by students during the semester, not to exceed 56 hours.

 a current I-9 on file with the Student Employment office.
 Like on-campus students,